-The Pharmacy Technician Certificate program is approved by the Washington State Board of Pharmacy to train students to work in various pharmacy settings.
-Students learn basic pharmacy skills (reading prescriptions, order entry, IV medication prep, etc.).
+This program prepares students to work as Pharmacy Technicians.
+Learn basic pharmacy skills (reading prescriptions, order entry, IV medication prep, etc.).
 Students complete 53 credits, resulting in a Pharmacy Technician Certificate.
 The program is accredited by the American Society of Health-System Pharmacists (ASHP).
 This program starts every Fall quarter.

 - Demonstrate the ability to accurately interpret the information on a new prescription, request any missing information, and enter it.